andymchen566/iso-ne-energy-forecast/README.md

 #### [2024-07-21] PRICING TAIL RISK
 - Investigate tail risk events (hurricanes warnings & occurences; droughts; heat waves; etc.) including forecasts (ISO-NE; alt data) and actual impact
-- Service disruptions from specific resources, either due idiosyncratic (malfunctions) or systemic factors (hurricane warning leading to evacuation of a plant); Ability to accurately forecast the tightening of energy markets due to supply disruptions or demand surge (and vice versa)
+- Service disruptions from specific resources, either due to idiosyncratic (malfunctions) or systemic factors (hurricane warning leading to evacuation of a plant); Ability to accurately forecast the tightening of energy markets due to supply disruptions or demand surge (and vice versa)

 ## Installation